mekkablue/LayerGeek/README.md

 ### Requirements

-The plugin needs Glyphs 1.4.3 or higher, running on OS X 10.7 or later.
-I can only test it in current OS versions, and I assume it will not work in versions of Mac OS X older than 10.7.
+The plugin needs Glyphs 2.4 or higher.
+It probably does not work in earlier versions.

 ### License

-Copyright 2014 Rainer Erich Scheichelbauer (@mekkablue).
+Copyright 2014-2018 Rainer Erich Scheichelbauer (@mekkablue).
-Based on sample code by Georg Seifert (@schriftgestalt).
+Based on sample code by Georg Seifert (@schriftgestalt) and Jan Gerner (@yanone).

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.